Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 123.  ### Question123
 When should the Developers on a Scrum Team be replaced? (choose the best answer)

-- [ ] As needed, with no special allowance for changes in productivity.
+- [ ] As needed, with no special allowance for changes in Productivity.
-- [ ] Never, it reduces productivity.
+- [ ] Never, it reduces Productivity.
-- [x] As needed, while taking into account a short-term reduction in productivity.
+- [x] As needed, while taking into account a short-term reduction in Productivity.
 - [ ] Every Sprint to promote shared learning.

 _[⬆ Back to Top](#table-of-contents)_